Abdullah AntepliChief Representative of Muslim Affairs, Duke University/Adjunct Faculty of Islamic Studies

-He engages students, faculty, and staff across campus through seminars, panels, and other avenues to provide a Muslim voice and perspective to the discussions of faith, spirituality, social justice, and more.
-As part of this work, Chaplain Antepli serves as a faculty member in the Divinity School and at DISC (Duke Islamic Studies Center), teaching a variety of courses on Islam.
+He previously served as Duke University first Muslim chaplain from July 2008 to 2014.
+In his current work at Duke, Antepli engages students, faculty, and staff across and beyond campus through seminars, panels, and other avenues to provide a Muslim voice and perspective to the discussions of faith, spirituality, social justice, and more.
+Imam Antepli also serves as a faculty member in the Duke Divinity School and at DISC (Duke Islamic Studies Center), teaching a variety of courses on Islam and Muslim cultures.

 B.A.
 19 Mayis University, Turkey